 Security and cloud froduct companies keep struggling to solve security or cloud problems.
 They put out endless marketing fluff about hacking, peace of mind, and attack surface areas but fail to address the real question that buyers want to know: what business problem do you solve?

 Security problems are small, nuanced, esoteric pixies that require lengthy explanation, education, and endurance to comprehend.
-In contrast business problems are lumbering giants that even the most clueless person can understand.
+In contrast business problems are lumbering leviathans that even the most clueless investor can understand.
 For example…

 Business problem: we need money.